Khufukhaf I

 Khufukhaf I (also read as Khaefkhufu I) was an ancient Egyptian prince and vizier of the 4th Dynasty.

 Family

 Khufukhaf was a son of pharaoh Khufu, half-brother of pharaoh Djedefre and full brother of pharaoh Khafre and prince Minkhaf.
 His mother might have been Queen Henutsen; the latter's pyramid is next to his mastaba tomb.
 His wife was named Nefertkau II and she was buried with him in Giza.

 Life

-He served as vizier, possibly towards the end of Khufu's reign or during his brother Khafra's reign.
+He served as vizier, possibly towards the end of Khufu's reign or during his brother Khafre's reign.